mariaonoeva/mariaonoeva.github.io/_pages/about.md

 Maria, Маша, Maruška, ~~Mariia~~.

-I'm :sparkles: almost :sparkles: a third year PhD student in General Linguistics and a research assistant at the Charles University.
+I'm :sparkles: almost :sparkles: a third year PhD student in General Linguistics and a research assistant at the <a href='https://www.ff.cuni.cz/home/'>Charles University</a> .
 I explore semantics and pragmatics of polar questions with the main focus on Russian and other Slavic laguages.
 My research is a part of the [QueSlav project](https://www.radeksimik.eu/minilab.html).
 The person who navigates me through my studies (aka my advisor) is [Radek Šimík](https://www.radeksimik.eu/personalia.html).

 I got my BA and MA degrees in General Linguistics from the Masaryk University in Brno (Czechia).
 My first language is Russian and I'm also kind of fluent in English and Czech.